• AWS at Scale

 I’m Lee and I’ve spent my entire career working at scale in some of the world’s largest corporations.

-I’ll be your host, or your coach (if that’s a cool thing to say these days).
-I currently work for Informa PLC where we connect fellow humans through intelligence, academic publishing, knowledge and events.
+I currently at Informa PLC where we connect fellow humans through intelligence, academic publishing, knowledge and events.
 It’s a great place to work and we’re all in on AWS, we have no data centres, and for a enterprise that’s north of $3b, that’s some achievement! 🌟

 About me